 Perhaps this is the God that you recognize.

 He is the One who enjoys responding to overwhelming odds.
 He loves the passionate devotion of those that follow Him.
 And He is the One who multiplies the little that we offer Him into more than enough for a nation.

 Today Hanukkah is celebrated with a unique menorah with 9 branches, rather than the normal seven.

-Gifts, decorations, sweet deserts and games accompany the celebration.
-All to remember the great miracle that God provided in these 8 days and nights.
+In many ways, Hanukkah celebrations resemble those commemorating the birth of Jesus.
+Gifts, decorations, sweet deserts and games are used to remember the great miracle that God provided in these 8 days and nights.

 Hanukkah is also a holiday where a Shabbat – complete rest – is not required.
 It contrasts with Passover or other biblical holidays where the Scriptures command a Shabbat.

 Regardless what day of the week it falls on, Hanukkah simply calls for a celebration.
 It is a time to be with family, remembering God’s deliverance of Israel in her time of need.
 And it’s a time for joyous songs and prayers.

 It is not just a one-day celebration, but it lasts all 8 days.
 Much of the rejoicing centers around the nightly lighting of the 9-branched Hanukkah menorah, called Hanukkah.